William Turner Thiselton-Dyer: Life and career

 Thiselton-Dyer was born in Westminster, London.
-He was a son of William George Thiselton-Dyer (1812-1868), physician and Catherine Jane, née Firminger (1815-1897), botanist.
+He was a son of William George Thiselton-Dyer (1812–1868), physician and Catherine Jane, née Firminger (1815–1897), botanist.
 He was educated at King's College School where he was first mathematical scholar, and later proceeded to the medical department of King's College London, where he remained until 1863 when he proceeded to Christ Church, Oxford.
 Initially studying mathematics at Christ Church, Oxford, he graduated in natural science in 1867.
 He became Professor of Natural History at the Royal Agricultural College in Cirencester and then Professor of Botany at the Royal College of Science for Ireland in Dublin.
 In 1872, he became professor at the Royal Horticultural Society in London, being recommended by Joseph Dalton Hooker.
+During the summers from 1872 to 1876, Thiselton-Dyer assisted T. H. Huxley in South Kensington with Huxley's summer courses for teachers.

-Then in 1875, Thiselton-Dyer was appointed Assistant Director at the Royal Botanic Gardens, Kew, under Hooker, where he was to stay for thirty years.
+In 1875, Thiselton-Dyer was appointed assistant director at the Royal Botanic Gardens, Kew, under Hooker, where he was to stay for thirty years.
 Thiselton-Dyer spent considerable time working for the benefit of the British colonies.
 He introduced rubber plantations to Sri Lanka and Malaya, and introduced cacao from Trinidad to plantations in Sri Lanka.
-In 1877, he was given charge of an international research laboratory, established at Kew with private funding, which became known as one of the best laboratories in Europe.
+In 1877, he was given charge of Jodrell Laboratory.
+This international research laboratory, established at Kew with private funding, became known as one of the best laboratories in Europe.
 Thiselton-Dyer also designed a new rock garden, after a bequest to Kew in 1881 of a large collection of Alpine plants.
+At Jodrell Laboratory, he was a mentor to Dunkinfield Henry Scott and H. Marshall Ward.